bioimage-io/bioimageio-chatbot/README.md

 python -m bioimageio_chatbot init
 ```

-This will load the knowledge base from the location specified by the `BIOIMAGEIO_KNOWLEDGE_BASE_PATH` environment variable, or use the default path `./bioimageio-knowledge-base`.
+This will download the knowledge base to the location specified by the `BIOIMAGEIO_KNOWLEDGE_BASE_PATH` environment variable, or use the default path `./bioimageio-knowledge-base`.
 If the knowledge base is not found, it will be downloaded from the predefined URL (by default it uses https://uk1s3.embassy.ebi.ac.uk/public-datasets/bioimageio-knowledge-base can be override with `BIOIMAGEIO_KNOWLEDGE_BASE_URL`).

 **Example:**